“Do you mean he (she) never loved me? It was all a lie?”

 We strive to follow the Golden Rule — “Treat others the way you want to be treated” — believing that if we’re good to people, they’ll be good to us in return.

 As much as we would like these ideas to be universal, they are not.
 But no cultural institutions, such as schools, churches, or even women’s magazines, tells us that there are exceptions to all these truisms.

 No one tells us that criminals and terrorists aren’t the only bad people in the world.
 No one tells us that our neighbors, co-workers, or fellow church members, who look just like us, may, in fact, be human predators.

 So when we run into these human predators, we are totally unprepared.

 The big contradiction

 We don’t know about sociopaths — people who live their lives by exploiting others.
-Professionally, they may be diagnosed as antisocial, narcissistic, borderline or psychopathic.
-If you add up the official estimates for the number of people who have these personality disorders, it totals 12% of the population.
+Professionally, they may be diagnosed as antisocial, narcissistic, borderline, histrionic or psychopathic.
+The official estimates for the number of people who have these personality disorders average about 12% of the population.

 For this segment of the population, all those feel-good messages we get from society simply don’t apply.
 These people are not the same as us.
 They do not just want to be loved.
 Deep down, there is no good inside.